olpeh/onkometrorikki/README.md

 Head to [onkolansimetrorikki.now.sh](https://onkolansimetrorikki.now.sh/)

+## Development

+Install dependencies: `yarn`

+Start the backend: `npm start`

+Start the frontend: `npm run dev`

+## Deployments

+Backend is deployed in Heroku: `git push heroku master`

+Frontend is deployed automatically to now.sh by GitHub

 ## Credits, Thanks, Inspiration

 - Inspired by [fpapado/proto](https://github.com/fpapado/proto)
 - This project is sponsored by [Futurice's](https://futurice.com/) [Open Source Sponsorship program](http://spiceprogram.org/oss-sponsorship)
+- The elm app is heavily inspired by [elm-quicks](https://github.com/ohanhi/elm-quicks/) by [ohanhi](https://github.com/ohanhi/)
+- The UI is built using Elm, and it is based on [create-elm-app](https://github.com/halfzebra/create-elm-app)